jefferis/cmtk/core/README.txt

   Workaround: build "MinSizeRel" configuration, which sets optimization level
     to O2.
 Note that OpenMP must be disabled, because otherwise optimization is bumped back to O3 by default.

+  This problem is also fixed in SolarisStudio 12.3, but see next issue.

+- SolarisStudio C++ 12.3 crashes when compiling the file "cmtkEchoPlanarUnwarpFunctional.cxx" with OpenMP support turned on.

+  Workaround: set "CMTK_USE_OPENMP" configuration option to "OFF"

 Open64 Compiler